grzesiek-galezowski/tdd-ebook/manuscript/280_Start_with_a_failing_test_mocks.md

 1. The purpose of `DataDispatch` is to manage connection lifetime while sending data received via the `ApplyTo()` method.
 So what I would need to specify is how `DataDispatch` manages this lifetime during the "happy path" scenario.
 The rest of what I need to fulfill the obligation of `DataDispatch` is outside the scope of the current Statement as I decide to push it to collaborators.
 1. I already defined one collaborator and called it `Channel`.
 As mentioned in the last chapter, in unit-level Statements, I use mocks as to fill my collaborators' roles to specify what messages they should receive.
 Thus, I know that the `THEN` section will say what are the messages that the `Channel` role (played by a mock object) is expected to receive from my `DataDispatch`.
 1. Now that I know the scenario, the purpose and the collaborators, I can define my expected behavior in terms of those things.
-My conclusion is that I expect `DataDispatch` to properly manage (purpose) a `Channel` (collaborator) in a ("happy path") scenario where the data is send without errors.
+My conclusion is that I expect `DataDispatch` to properly manage (purpose) a `Channel` (collaborator) in a "happy path" (scenario) where the data is sent without errors.
 As channels are typically opened before they are used and closed afterwards, then what my `DataDispatch` is expected to do is to open the channel, then push data through it, and then close it.

-TODO TODO TODO TODO :

-Deciding on the behavior will allow me to give the Statement a good name, but remember, I don't want to be distracted from my current task and the task to give our Statement a name is on my TODO list so I don't worry about it yet.
-So, back to the current task at hand - specifying the expectation.
-What I expect is the correct calls being made with correct arguments correct number of times.
+How to implement such expectations?
+Implementation-wise, what I expect is that:

+* correct calls are made (open, send, close)
+* with correct arguments (the received data)
+* in correct order (cannot e.g. call close before open)
+* correct number of times (e.g. should not send the data twice)

 I can specify that using NSubstitute's `Received.InOrder()` syntax.
-With this, we will specify that the three methods should be called in a specific order.
+I will thus use it to specify that the three methods should be called in a specific order.
 Wait, what methods?
 After all, our `Channel` interface looks like this:

 ```csharp
 public interface Channel